-A typical government RFP from a Vantage customer runs 45-65 pages.
-It requires technical product specifications, compliance certifications, past performance documentation, pricing schedules in specific formats, and often teaming or subcontracting disclosures.
+In this model, a government RFP runs 45-65 pages and requires technical product specifications, compliance certifications, past performance documentation, pricing schedules in specific formats, and often teaming or subcontracting disclosures.

 The two-week timeline wasn't from lack of effort.
 It was structural.
 Here's where the time actually went: